supsm/MCPPPP/README.md

 Some websites have been stealing this project (you'll know what I mean if you search "MCPPPP").
 If you are not on github, please refer to the [official page](https://github.com/supsm/MCPPPP) instead.
 Most other websites are outdated, and some might contain unwanted programs.
 If there is another official website where I distribute binaries, it will be linked on the github.

 ## Use
-Newly compiled binaries for linux, windows, and mac can be found as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac` respectively.
+Newly compiled binaries for linux, windows, and mac can be found as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac.tar.gz` respectively.
 They may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious error.
 I will add releases when I feel it is stable enough.
-Note that on mac, double clicking on the file is not sufficient to run the program; it must be run through terminal.
+Note that on mac, you must first unzip

 Use should be pretty self-explanitory, run the binary and put the path of folders to convert in `mcpppp.properties` such as `C:\Users\supsm\AppData\Roaming\.minecraft\resourcepacks`
 If a folder already contains the output directories (such as `assets/fabricskyboxes`), it will be skipped.
 If you want to re-convert this pack, delete the directory.